vaadin/vaadin-gradle-plugin/README.md

   copied from for use with webpack.
 * `optimizeBundle = true`: Whether to use byte code scanner strategy to discover frontend components.
+* `nodeVersion = "12.14.1"`: When using the `vaadinPrepareNode` task, this property specifies which node version to download.
+Please see the [list of all node.js releases](https://nodejs.org/en/download/releases/).
+Usually it's best to select the LTS release.

 ## Automatic Download of node.js and npm